sisinflab/GTE-Zero-Shot-Recsys/README.md

 ## Analysis of the Effective Dimensionality of Embeddings

-To compute the effective dimension of the embeddings (as in Section 4.3 of our paper), and save the corresponding reduced versions, please run the following:
+To compute the effective dimension of the embeddings (as in Section 4.3 of our paper) and to save the corresponding reduced versions, please run the following:

 ```bash
 python apply_pca.py --dataset <dataset_name> --suffix <embedding_suffix> --plm_size <embedding_dimension>